KyaDLFiles/kya_dl_gen_save_checksum/README.md

 # Usage
 gensavecsum(.exe) /path/to/save/file.dat <--verbose>
-The checksums stored in the file will be fixed
-The --verbose makes the program print the calculated checksums
+The checksums stored in the file will be fixed --verbose makes the program print the calculated checksums and data block sizes

 # Documentation
 https://kyadlfiles.github.io/technical/#save_header